paulrayner/exploreddd.github.com/src/about/index.md

 	<p class="copy">Adapted from original at http://2012.jsconf.us/#/about, with thanks to DDD Europe.</p>

 	<h2 class="page-subheader">What about diversity?</h2>
-	<p class="copy">We are seeking to source and support speakers from underrepresented groups as much as possible in order to provide a richly diverse lineup of perspectives and backgrounds.</p>
+	<p class="copy">We are seeking to source and support speakers from underrepresented groups as much as possible in order to provide a richly diverse lineup of perspectives and backgrounds.
+We are also reaching out to groups to advise us on how best to improve the diversity of the conference.</p>

 	<h2 class="page-subheader">Accessibility</h2>
 	<p class="copy">Our venue provides full wheelchair accessibility, as required by USA federal and Colorado state law.
 Access to the conference venue is via elevator.
 If you have special requirements, please let us know and we will do our best to accommodate you.</p>